German Subtitles and Accessibility

 SDH subtitles ("Subtitles for the Deaf and Hard-of-hearing") – describe subtitles which, in contrast to normal subtitles, also include non-lingual sound information such as music and sound effects in addition to dialogue.
 The term ‘deaf and hard-of-hearing’ is misleading, as such subtitles are not only useful to the hearing-impaired – they are useful for anybody who might want to access the German subtitles of a film.

-The app STARKS is available for all smartphones and tablets running IOS 7.0 or later, and Android 4.0 or later.
-The Window CE operating system does not support the app.
+The apps GRETA and STARKS are available for all smartphones and tablets running IOS 7.0 or later, and Android 4.0 or later.
+The Window CE operating system does not support the apps.

 How long does the synchronisation take?